 Ben More, the highest point on the Isle of Mull is the only Hebridean Munro (mountains over 3000 feet) outside of the Isle of Skye and is therefore held in high regard on the island.

 Its huge bulk dominates the southern half of the island and is clearly seen when passing through Glen More on the road from Craignure in the east to Iona in the west.
 The image captured below was on the way back from my trip over to Iona and was another of those moments that landscape photographers are always waiting for.
 The timing could not have been more perfect although it did necessitate the slamming on of the brakes and partially blocking the road to get this point of view.

-So another aspect of the British landscape has been shared for all to see.
+So another aspect of the British landscape – the Scottish islands has been shared for all to see.
 Where or what would you like to see next time?
-Please let me know and hopefully I will have some memories to share with you.
+Please let me know and hopefully, I will have some memories to share with you.

 If you just can’t wait for the next article on Scottish Islands you can almost certainly find some more images in the Galleries and Print Shop where you can purchase your own prints, canvases and other forms of wall art as well as stock image downloads for commercial and personal use.